systopia/de.systopia.civioffice/docs/working-with-documents.md

     portion of the token is in bold font)
   + disable spell checking in your documents, especially make sure you don't apply exceptions from spell checking to bits of your tokens
++ Smarty syntax is not supported in CiviOffice templates.
+You can use HTML-to-OOXML conversion to work around this limitation (see the chapter on this).

 ## Managing document templates